Projection-based model-order reduction via graph autoencoders suited for unstructured meshes: Conclusions and future work

 In this work, we assess the performance of GD-LSPG with three different numerical experiments.
 First, to benchmark GD-LSPG, we apply it to a 1D Burgers' model commonly used in the literature.
 Specifically, this benchmarking case deploys a structured mesh and we can therefore compare the results directly to both POD-LSPG \cite{carlberg2011lspg,carlberg2017galerkinvslspg} and dLSPG \cite{lee2020deeplspg,lee2021deepconservation}.
 We find that GD-LSPG has accuracy that is comparable to that of dLSPG and that both methods provide considerable improvement in accuracy over POD-LSPG as they capture the moving shock behavior found in this solution more accurately in comparison to POD-LSPG.
+By plotting the Jacobian of the decoder, we find that the latent space of the graph autoencoder primarily captures information about the moving shock front.
 In the second and third numerical experiments, we apply GD-LSPG to a 2D Euler equations model that leverages an unstructured mesh in two different settings.
 The first setting involves a square domain that solves a Riemann problem setup.
 Because the domain is regular, we can interpolate the unstructured mesh onto a structured grid that can be provided to a CNN-based autoencoder and applied in dLSPG.
 While we find that this method can produce results that outperform GD-LSPG, it is also prone to failing to generalize well for parameter sets not seen during training.
 Alternatively, GD-LSPG consistently generalizes well for parameter sets not seen during training while also considerably outperforming POD-LSPG in terms of accuracy due to its ability to model the moving shock and rarefaction waves present in this problem.
 The second setting models a bow shock generated by flow past a cylinder with an unstructured mesh.
 In this setting, the modeled geometry is more naturally represented by an unstructured mesh, and therefore demonstrates the flexibility of GD-LSPG.
 We compare GD-LSPG to POD-LSPG and, once again, find that GD-LSPG often outperforms POD-LSPG in terms of accuracy as GD-LSPG better preserves the sharp features of the bow shock that appear on the cylinder.
 Alternatively, POD-LSPG smooths out the shock and introduces spurious high-pressure regions in the solution.
+As with the 1D Burgers' model, the Jacobian of the decoder for the graph autoencoder indicates that the latent state variables contain information about the moving bow shock.
+Finally, we also investigate the ability of the graph autoencoder to filter noise by training it on data generated by perturbing the ground truth solutions with Gaussian noise at various noise levels for the bow shock generated by flow past a cylinder problem.
+This setting naturally aligns with our graph autoencoder framework, as the noisy model is constrained to the same underlying governing equations as the clean data for which the residual can be computed.
+At smaller latent space dimensions, the graph autoencoder accurately captures the shock behavior.
+However, accuracy decreases as noise level and latent space dimension increase.